-Content of a First Aid box as per all relevant legislation including any subsequent amendments but will include to the minimum as follows: prescribed wound cleaner, disposable gloves and a breathing device (mouth piece, scissor, forceps and safety pins, cotton wool, swabs (sterile and non-sterile), adhesive strips/rolls, first aid dressings, roller bandages, triangular bandages, burn shields, eye pad with shield, pen, accident report registers and list of content in box.
+Content of a First Aid box as per all relevant legislation including any subsequent amendments but will include to the minimum as follows: prescribed wound cleaner, disposable Gloves and a Breathing device (Mouth piece, Scissor, Forceps and Safety pins, Cotton wool, Swabs (Sterile and Non-sterile), Adhesive strips/rolls, First aid dressings, Roller bandages, Triangular bandages, Burn shields, Eye pad with shield, Pen, accident report registers and list of content in box.

-- 2.1 Hygiene is maintained, using supplies from the first aid box and in all contact with casualty/s in distress. - 2.2 Assistance from others is organized appropriately. - 2.3 Casualty is reassured in a caring and calm manner, requesting consent, and made comfortable. - 2.4 First aid is provided using the prescribed techniques and procedure elements of the sequence of maintaining life. - 2.5 Shelter from elements is established according to environmental standards and first aid requirements. - 2.6 Casualty/s condition is monitored and responded to using the prescribed techniques to stabilise the casualty's condition. - 2.7 Decision is made whether to transport the casualty to medical assistance, pending on severity of injury, casualty/s condition, environmental conditions, distance, and time required for medical assistance to arrive and movement that might hinder rescue procedures.
+- 2.1 Hygiene is maintained, using supplies from the first aid box and in all contact with casualty/s in distress. - 2.2 Assistance from others is organized appropriately. - 2.3 Casualty is reassured in a caring and calm manner, requesting consent, and made comfortable.

+- 2.4 First aid is provided using the prescribed techniques and procedure elements of the primary survey. - 2.5 Shelter from elements is established according to environmental standards and first aid requirements. - 2.6 Casualty/s condition is monitored and responded to using the prescribed techniques and procedure elements of the secondary survey. - 2.7 Decision is made whether to transport the casualty to medical assistance, pending on severity of injury, casualty/s condition, environmental conditions, distance, and time required for medical assistance to arrive and movement that might hinder rescue procedures.